Optimistic965/alx-system_engineering-devops/0x00-shell_basics/README.md

-1-listit -- list the content of directory 2-bring_me_home -- return user to the $HOME 3-listfiles -- long list the content of a directory
+1-listit -- list the content of directory 2-bring_me_home -- return user to the $HOME 3-listfiles -- long list the content of a directory 4-listmorefiles -- long list hidden files also 5-listfilesdigitonly -- long list files alongside user and group ID 6-firstdirectory -- creates a new directory in /tmp folder 7-movethatfile -- moves file "betty" in /tmp to directory "my_first_directory" in /tmp